mfilej/dotfiles/README.md

 jj rebase -d main@origin
 ```

+> [!NOTE]
-After the last command, `jj` will detect a conflict because we manually created a `.gitignore` repo earlier.
-You can resolve the conflict by accepting the suggested restore command that is part of the error message.
+> After rebasing, `jj` will detect a conflict because earlier we manually created a `.gitignore` file.
+> You can resolve the conflict by accepting the suggested `restore` command as mentioned in the error message.

-`jj status` should now look clean.
+At this point `jj status` should look clean.

-Now that homebrew has installed the fish shell we can set up Terminal.app.
+Now that Homebrew has installed the fish shell we can set up Terminal.app.

 - Under Settings → General → *Shell opens with* enter the value `/opt/homebrew/bin/fish`.
 - For the chosen profile: